Script-Hero/ElectricalEngineeringObsidianVault/Cal III/Calculus III Final Exam.md

 - the function is given, you convert to a function of $u$ and $v$, the bounds are given by the "constraint shape"
 - if there's a function involved it could be $\int\int\mathbf{F}\cdot|\vec{r}_{u}\times\vec{r}_{v}|$ Divergence or Finding Flux (probably also div. theorem): $\int\int_{S}\mathbf{F} =\int\int\int div(\mathbf{F})$
-- Makes a surface integral easier for ugly vectors.
+- Makes a surface integral easier for ugly [[Vectors]].
 Bounds come from the constraint shape

 Work: $\int \vec{F(t)} \cdot \vec{r'(t)}$
 - Where $r$ is the path and $F$ is given.
 The bounds of the integral also come from the path